 Select a mounting location for the switch that is easily accessible to the driver of the vehicle.
-The switch does not have to be concealed, however, concealing the switch is always recommended, as this provides an even high level of security to the vehicle.
-Mount the valet switch in a hidden but accessible location.
+The switch does not have to be concealed.
+However, concealing the switch is always recommended, as this provides an even higher level of security to the vehicle.
 Route the valet switch wires to the control module.